In high school, I thought the purpose of taking notes was to get lecture information down so I could pass that test.

 You’ll find that in many talks you’ll only need to take notes on less than half the material, either because you already know the information, or because it’s somehow irrelevant.

 In a business setting, be thinking, “Will I need to know this little bit of information later?
 Is it worth writing down?”
 If you know they’re going to give you a summary chart to refer to later that contains that info, don’t worry about copying it down now.
+To learn what other things can boost your business, you might want to read this new post about some of the best contingent workforce gadgets that can improve business productivity.

 Pro-Tip: Make friends with other savvy note takers in your group, just in case you miss something that turned out to be important.